kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

-## iOS 11 - Drag and Drop with Table and Collection Views (2546 words, 11 min)
+## iOS 11 Drag and Drop with Table and Collection Views (2546 words, 11 min)

 Hey what's up everybody, this is Ray.
 In today's screencast, I'm going to introduce you to a brand new feature in iOS 10: the ability to add drag and drop support into your apps.

-The iPad comes with great multitasking support - you can run two apps side by side with split view, or slide over modes.
+The iPad comes with nice multitasking support - you can run two apps side by side with split view, or with the slide over mode.
 New this year, iOS has added the abiity to drag and drop items between apps - a feature that is sure to be a huge timesaver, and higly desired by users.
+The good news is - it's easy to add.

 In this screencast, I'll show you how to add Drag and Drop support into your iPad apps.
-I'll be showing you how to do this with a table view in this screencast, but it's pretty much the exact same process with collection views, just slightly renamed APIs.
-Let's dive in!
+I'll be showing you how to do this with a table view in this screencast, but if you watch this screencast you'll also know how to do this with collection views, since it's pretty much the exact same process, just slightly renamed APIs.

 ## Getting Started